 Makeup.
 All women love it, but not all of us know how to put it on–myself included.
 However, when I find myself in the presence of a make-up artist, I take full advantage to ask a few questions.
 They ARE the expert.
-Since my daughter Mara began working as a buyer for Gloss48, I’ve been whisked into the world of products that fix, lift, repair, and brighten.
-Our family dinners are “enlightened” with her latest obsessions.
+I’ve been whisked into a world of products that fix, lift, repair, and brighten.

 Armed with Senna Cosmetics and a few other gems, Jackie gave us the lowdown on her must-have products and go-to techniques to make 50+ skin look youthful, flawless, healthy, and full of life.
 Here’s what she had to say: